jdhitsolutions/Test-Expression/README.md

 # Test-Expression

+THIS COMMANDS IN THIS MODULE HAVE BEEN INTEGRATED INTO THE [PSSCRIPTTOOLS](https://github.com/jdhitsolutions/PSScriptTools) MODULE.

 This PowerShell module includes a primary command that will test a PowerShell expression or scriptblock for a specified number of times and calculate the average runtime, in milliseconds, over all the tests.

 ## Why?